KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 }
 {% endhighlight %}

-After test files were run and their execution time was recorded you can send the test files timing data to the Knapsack Pro API.
+After test files have been run and their execution time has been recorded you can send the test files timing data to the Knapsack Pro API.
 You need to [create a build subset record](/api/v1/#build_subsets_post) on the API side.

 You can see the [source code responsible for making requests to Knapsack Pro API](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/master/src/knapsack-pro-api.ts) for Queue Mode and for a request to create a build subset.